wuespace/telestion-message-type-dsl-specs/src/index.md

 - Then the resulting type is an array whose values are of the type specified by the {SimpleTypeSpecifierNode}

+NOTE: As the {UnionTypeSpecifier} takes precedence, the {SimpleTypeSpecifierNode} in an {ArrayTypeSpecifier} can't be a {UnionTypeSpecifier}.

 NullableTypeSpecifier: SimpleTypeSpecifierNode `?`

 - Then the resulting type can be the type specified by the {SimpleTypeSpecifierNode} or _null_.

+NOTE: As the {UnionTypeSpecifier} takes precedence, the {SimpleTypeSpecifierNode} in a {NullableTypeSpecifier} can't be a {UnionTypeSpecifier}.

 InterfaceTypeSpecifier: InterfaceName